IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 The Radial Line Chart belongs to a group of radial charts and has a shape of an unfilled polygon that is bound by a collection of straight lines connecting data points.
 This chart type uses the same concept of data plotting as the [Line Chart](line-chart.md), but wraps the data points around a circular axis rather than stretching them along a horizontal line.

-The following example depicts a player attribute chart for a pair of professional soccer players.
 You can create this type of chart in the `XamDataChart` control by binding your data to a `RadialLineSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"